ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 I have a question about the use of shipping containers.
 I feel your blanket statement of them being only used as a temporary building only is too restrictive.
 I agree that they should not be in the front yard but many people in Revelstoke have large back yards and they are a practical storage building.
 I think the bylaw should read " not in the front or side yards viewed from the front, and not in view or impeding the view of neighbours"

-MS asked 17 days ago
+MS asked about 2 months ago

 Hello,